baumrock/RockFrontend/docs/ajax/readme.md

 return ['foo' => 'bar'];
 ```

-## Debugging Endpoints for Superusers
+## Debugging Endpoints (for Superusers)

 <div class='uk-alert'>Visit /ajax/your-endpoint-name in the browser</div>

 When logged in as a superuser, RockFrontend provides a straightforward UI that shows all the important information for debugging your endpoints:

 <img src=ajax.png class=blur>

+RockFrontend will automatically reload the page when the endpoint file is changed.
+If TracyDebugger is installed you can also use `bd()` in your endpoint to dump data.

 ## Adding Endpoints to 3rd party modules